Die Laune des Verliebten

-Die Laune des Verliebten (The Mood of the One in Love) was Richard Wagner's first attempt at an opera project.
+Die Laune des Verliebten (The Mood of the One in Love) was Richard Wagner's second attempt at an opera project, after the attempt at a 5 act Shakespearean Trauerspiel called Leubald.
 Written in about 1830, when Wagner was 17, the libretto was based on a play of the same name by Johann Wolfgang von Goethe.
 Wagner wrote a scene for three female voices and a tenor aria before abandoning the project.
 There is no performance history for these fragments, and neither words nor music have survived.